 Asparagus is a commonly used spring vegetable.
-It is well known for its specific action on the kidneys; it can increase urine production and is used in irrigation therapy for kidney health.
-It is a diuretic and acts as a kidney and bladder cleanser, and is also used for preventing stones in the kidney.
+It is well known for its specific action on the kidneys, as it can increase urine production and can also be used in irrigation therapy for kidney health.
+Certain components within asparagus are diuretics and can subsequently act as a kidney and bladder cleanser, as well as assist in the prevention of kidney stones.

 The urine of people who have recently eaten asparagus is known to have an unpleasant odor.
-There are also people who have not smelled anything unusual in “asparagus urine” and show surprise when asked about it.
-There are two distinctive traits in this phenomenon: excretion of sulfur compounds in urine after eating asparagus, and the ability to smell those compounds.
+There are also people who do not report smelling anything unusual in “asparagus urine” and show surprise when asked about it.
+There are two distinctive traits in this phenomenon, including the excretion of sulfur compounds in urine after eating asparagus and the ability to smell those compounds.

 Image Credit: Dasha Petrenko / Shutterstock

-From the above mentioned traits, two variations can be noticed.
-A few people secrete sulfur compounds through their urine, but cannot smell them; a few other people can smell the compounds in other person’s urine without the ability to secrete the same.
+From the aforementioned traits, two variations can be noticed.
+While some people secrete sulfur compounds through their urine following the consumption of asparagus but cannot smell them, others can smell the compounds in their urine without the ability to secrete the same compounds.
 Thus, it is clear that the caliber to identify the smell of the secreted compound after consuming asparagus is not alone genetic.

 Three conclusions can be drawn about the phenomenon of smelly urine after eating asparagus:

 - Some people have the ability to smell “asparagus urine” while others do not.
 This specific anosmia, or inability to smell a certain odor, is associated with a single nucleotide polymorphism (SNP) near the olfactory receptor gene OR2M7, a protein-coding gene.